 The design of this study is as follows:

-FIG 2.
+Fig. 2.
 Diagram correlation between variable

-Research Instruments
+2.5 Research Instruments

 This study uses test instruments and non-test instruments to answer the research questions, including:

 Test instruments to assess skills construct knowledge or their ability to understand atomic and molucle structure subject. for instruments that construct knowledge containing information about atomic matter, atomic structure, molecular structure, chemical bonds, molecular forms, and scientific literacy related to atomic matter